Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 ## CORE CONTRACT

 All smart contracts below are deployed on the Ethereum mainnet:

 - **MDC**: Maker Deposit Contract, keeping Makers's margin, handling the arbitration for user.

 - **EBC**: Event Binding Contract, storing the margin rules and Makers' charging standards.

 - **ZK-SPV**: Zero Knowledge Simple Payment Verification.
 Prove the existence and rationality of Orbiter cross-chain Tx through zero-knowledge proof technology.
-Existence means that both source transaction and target transaction can be proved on L1 that they actually happened on the corresponding L2, and rationality means It can prove the intention of the user of SrcTx, and the result of the maker’s payment in DstTx conforms to specific rules.
+Existence means that both source transaction and target transaction can be proved on L1 that they actually happened on the corresponding L2, and rationality refers to the ability to prove the user's intention in SrcTx and ensure that the results of the payment made by the maker in DstTx comply with specific rules.

 - **FeeManager**: Maintain the information of all Dealers, manage and update the benefits that Dealers get from Makers, and ensure the correctness of revenue status updates through the arbitration penalty mechanism.

 - **DaoManager**: Maintain some global parameters of the protocol layer.

-## Off Chain Compoment
+## Off Chain Component

-- **Maker Client**: Responsible for monitoring and supervising cross-chain behavior on the chain to ensure timely response to users' cross-chain transfer transactions.
+- **Maker Client**: Responsible for monitoring and supervising Cross-Rollup behavior on the chain to ensure timely response to users' Cross-Rollup transfer transactions.

-- **Submitter Client**: Responsible for maintaining the information on the distribution of Dealer's revenue, and updating the global information to the chain in a timely manner.
+- **Submitter Client**: In charge of maintaining the information regarding the allocation of Dealer revenue and ensuring timely updates of the collective information to the chain.

 ## SECURITY MODEL

 Orbiter protocol aims to solve the cross-rollup problems instead of the cross-chain issues.
 The cross-chain project's primary goal is to ensure the security of transactions between two unique chains and avoid the 51% attack.
 But the cross-rollup project uses the same Ethereum data layer with each rollup which can naturally prevent the 51% attack.
-Based on this, Orbiter comes up with a cross-rollup mechanism that can inherit the security of Ethereum L2[@rollupbridgesecurity].
+Based on this, Orbiter comes up with a cross-rollup mechanism that can inherit the security of Ethereum L2 [@rollupbridgesecurity].

 # ZK-SPV

-**SPV.** Simplified Payment Verification, firstly proposed in the BitCoin's whitepaper[@nakamoto2008bitcoin].
-It allows a transaction recipient to prove that the sender has control of the source funds of the payment they are offering without downloading the full Blockchain, by utilising the properties of Merkle proofs[@bitcoinwikikspv].
+**SPV.** Simplified Payment Verification, firstly proposed in the BitCoin's whitepaper [@nakamoto2008bitcoin].
+It allows a transaction recipient to prove that the sender has control of the source funds of the payment they are offering without downloading the full Blockchain, by utilising the properties of Merkle proofs [@bitcoinwikikspv].

 **Data Availability.** Rollup solutions provide a scalable framework for transaction processing off-chain, while data availability mechanisms ensure that the necessary data for verifying and auditing those transactions is accessible and reliably stored.
-Together, they enable efficient and secure scaling of blockchain networks by offloading transaction processing while maintaining data integrity and transparency.
+They enable efficient and secure scaling of blockchain networks by offloading transaction processing while maintaining data integrity and transparency.

 **ZK-SNARKS.** Zero-Knowledge Succinct Non-Interactive Argument of Knowledge, which is widely used in the blockchain community for its features of privacy and scaling.
 We currently only talk about the latter.It consists of the following cryptographic primitives: